perrybutler/id3taglibrary/README.md

 -Meticulously built from scratch in accordance with official ID3 spec.
 -Detects ALL ID3v2 frames such as those typically hidden or ignored - PRIV, etc.
 -In the works: tag writing.
 Insert/edit/delete ANY ID3v2 frame.
--Future plans for: batch processing, MPEG data (duration, bitrate, etc), filemeta/online/catalog auto-tagging.
+-Future plans for: batch processing, MPEG data (duration, bitrate, etc), filemeta/online/catalog auto-tagging, custom frames.

 Perry's ID3 Tag Viewer implements the current version of the library: